Oceana begins exploration of North Sea marine life in waters of five nations

 The findings will form the basis of proposals to improve marine protection, either through the creation of new MPAs, the enlargement of existing MPAs, or by introducing stronger management measures, ensuring effective protection of vulnerable species and habitats within MPAs.

 Survey areas were selected in consultation with government agencies, scientists and NGOs in the five nations being studied; all the gathered data will be shared freely with them in order to support broader efforts to preserve the North Sea.

 During the expedition, Oceana will collaborate with the Dutch organisation North Sea Foundation as its main partner.

 The North Sea

 The North Sea is one of the most productive seas in the world, with a wide range of plankton, fish, seabirds and organisms that live on the seafloor.
-Currently, many MPAs in the North Sea lack effective management, and the majority of existing ones are coastal, which neglects protection of offshore species, including commercially exploited ones.
+Currently, many MPAs in the North Sea lack effective management and the majority of existing ones are coastal, which neglects the protection of offshore species, including commercially exploited ones.